adobe/helix-rum-js/vision.md

 ## Owned & Opinionated

-The AEM Oversight data stock is owned by Adobe and maintained to maximize insights for our customers.
+The AEM Oversight data stock is owned by Adobe and maintained to provide insights for site operators.
 We actively grow, foster and prune the data.